maniaplanet/game-modes-mp3/README.md

 Game modes script
 ==========

-This project regroup some of the ManiaPlanet game modes scripts.
+This project regroup the game modes and libraries used in ManiaPlanet.